 In the Spring of 2015 the Board of Directors decided to take a different direction with Volunteer Search & Rescue (VSAR) in Florida.
 For years, many so called SAR teams were really nothing more than glorified dog clubs and the lack of standards and common training caused great safety concerns and made many operations less effective.
 During some searches, these volunteer teams performed so badly that areas already searched had to be searched again when people were discovered in these "previously cleared" areas.
 The Florida Association of Search & Rescue (FASAR) tried to deal with this problem through the Wilderness Search & Rescue (WSAR) group, but that program has failed and Florida is left without an effective SAR Council to advise on standards and safety.

 In response to this failure, the Peace River Search & Rescue Association took an agency approach rather than the team approach which failed in the past.
 Protocols and evaluation standards were developed based on accepted ASTM standards and enforced through regular training and evaluations by outside evaluators.
-Peace River K9 volunteers spend a minimum of 16 hours per month in training learning not only K9 handling skills but First Aid, Patient assessment, stabilization and packaging, Advanced Land Navigation/GPS, Search strategies and techniques, Low Angle Technical Rope Rescue and much more.
-Our K9 and Mounted animal assets are trained with positive and Humane training methods.
+Peace River K9 volunteers spend a minimum of 16 hours per month training in First Aid, Patient assessment, stabilization and packaging, Advanced Land Navigation/GPS, Search strategies and techniques, Low Angle Technical Rope Rescue and much more.
+Our K9 teams train a minimum of 16 hours per month and all animal assets are trained with positive and Humane training methods.
 We strive hard to stay current with the latest Animal Training methods.
 Our Search Specialists whether they are Divers, Flankers, Medical Specialist, JEEP or Drone drivers, will be highly trained and very competent.
 PRSAR is set up to be a stand alone unit capable of operations in a disaster environment for 72 hours.
 We have our own Command & Control, Radios and other equipment making the demands on EOC or Law Enforcement very light.
 Our Searchers are trained to quickly merge in with existing operations and will get to work, get the job done and done correctly when deployed.
 All of this is provided to the requesting Agency at no cost!

 Peace River K9 Search & Rescue Volunteers ask for so little --- but give so much!